LePeler/Cloud-Depletion-Times-in-Black-Hole-Binaries/README.md

 Hi, my name is Fabian Wohlfahrt, this repository includes the python scripts I coded for my bachelors thesis in physics.
 You will find 3 scripts.
 Before running the scripts, you need to create a folder to which all the data will be saved.
-It needs to contain 4 subfolders: /Depletion-Data , /Dynamic-Data , /Results and /Plots .
+It needs to contain 3 subfolders: /Depletion-Data , /Dynamic-Data and /Results .
 You then need to insert the folder path in the path variable at the beginning of all three programs.
 # Simulator #
 This script is the one, that actually runs the main simulations.